jez/blog/_posts/2023-02-19-typing-klass-new.md

 end
 ```

-and we want to write a precise type here, what's critical is to notice that there is some
+and we want to write a precise signature here, what's critical is to notice that there is
-de-facto API that `klass` is meant to conform to.
-That's exactly what interfaces are for.
+some de-facto API that `klass` is meant to conform to.
+That's exactly what interfaces are
+for.

 In particular, the de-facto API is that `klass` has some method that tells us how to
-create instances.
-Let's translate that API to an interface:
+create instances, and that method takes no arguments.
+Let's translate that API to an
+interface:

 <figure class="left-align-caption">